Azure/azure-powershell/src/Synapse/Synapse/help/Set-AzSynapseNotebook.md

 # Set-AzSynapseNotebook

 ## SYNOPSIS
-Creates a notebook in a workspace.
+Creates or updates a notebook in a workspace.

 ## SYNTAX